METAPHYSICAL MASTERPIECES 1916-1920: Morandi, Sironi, and Carrà

-For its 2018-19 academic year, the Center for Italian Modern Art (CIMA) is pleased to present its first group show in collaboration with Pinacoteca di Brera, Milan, curated by its Director James Bradburne and senior curator Emanuela Daffra, in collaboration with CIMA President Laura Mattioli.
+For its 2018-19 academic year, the Center for Italian Modern Art presented its first group show, Metaphysical Masterpieces 1916-1920: Morandi, Sironi, and Carrà, in collaboration with Pinacoteca di Brera, Milan, and curated by that museum’s Director James Bradburne in collaboration with CIMA President Laura Mattioli.

-The exhibition is focused on a short period, which ends the first phase of the avant-garde movements of Cubism in France and Futurism in Italy, and blossoms into a new poetics, which will eventually lead to the “Return to Order” in the first years of the 1920s.
+The exhibition focused on a short period that ends the first phase of the avant-garde movements of Cubism in France and Futurism in Italy and blossoms into a new poetics, which will eventually lead to the “Return to Order” in the first years of the 1920s.

 In 1916 the war takes victims among the artists at the front, including Umberto Boccioni (August 16, 1916) and Antonio Sant’Elia (October 10, 1916), while Guillaume Apollinaire is gravely wounded on March 17th the same year.
-A general re-thinking about painting begins and new investigations develop which see the birth of ‘Metaphysical’ painting in Ferrara, where Giorgio de Chirico and his brother Alberto Savinio are sent by the military command.
+A general re-thinking about painting begins and new investigations develop that see the birth of ‘metaphysical’ painting in Ferrara, where Giorgio de Chirico and his brother Alberto Savinio are sent by the military command.
 There they meet, among others, Carlo Carrà and Filippo de Pisis, with whom they strike up a fruitful friendship.
 Giorgio Morandi, called up in 1915, is immediately taken seriously ill and discharged after only two months.
-He returns to work, despite his unstable health, where he meditates on the previous avant-garde experiments and explores the significance of the new Metaphysical works.
-Mario Sironi, discharged from the front in 1918, establishes himself in Milan the following year and becomes one of the most dramatic witnesses to this critical moment in Italian Modern art and the opposing poetics of Futurism and Metaphysical painting.
-Even Fortunato Depero, Futurism’s loyal advocate and Marinetti’s friend, paints largely static compositions, dominated by enigmatic figures and shadows from 1917-1920.
-From 1918 to 1921 the painter and collector Mario Broglio publishes the magazine of art criticism “Valori Plastici”, which becomes for all these artists the primary way to meet and discuss their work in an international context, favoring their return to classical themes and forms in the following years.
+He returns to work, despite his unstable health, where he meditates on the previous avant-garde experiments and explores the significance of the new metaphysical works.
+Mario Sironi, discharged from the front in 1918, establishes himself in Milan the following year and becomes one of the most dramatic witnesses to this critical moment in Italian Modern art and the opposing poetics of Futurism and metaphysical painting.
+From 1918 to 1921 the painter and collector Mario Broglio publishes the magazine of art criticism “Valori Plastici,” which becomes for all these artists the primary way to meet and discuss their work in an international context, favoring their return to classical themes and forms in the following years.

-This rare exhibit is made possible by the unforeseen delays to the rehabilitation of the Palazzo Citterio in Milan, an historical palace adjacent to Brera purchased in 1972 to house the museum’s extraordinary 20th century collections.
-The exhibit at CIMA offers to the American and international public a preview of the newest Milanese public institution for modern art, now scheduled to open as Brera Modern in 2020.
+This extraordinary exhibition was made possible by unforeseen delays to the rehabilitation of the Palazzo Citterio in Milan, an historic palace adjacent to the Brera purchased in 1972 to house the museum’s magnificent 20th-century collections.
+The exhibition at CIMA offered to the American and international public a preview of the newest Milanese public institution for modern art, scheduled to open as Brera Modern in 2020.